Jean-Gabriel/Juiced/README.md

 # Juiced

-Juiced helps you write juicy applications using WebAssembly.
+Juiced helps you write WebAssembly applications in a juicier fashion.